-Chicas Poderosas is a global community that ignites change by inspiring and developing women in media and creating opportunities for all voices to be heard.
+Chicas Poderosas is a global community that ignites change by inspiring and developing women and LGBTTQI+ people in media and creating opportunities for all voices to be heard.

 WHO WE ARE

 Mariana Santos founded the organization as an ICFJ Knight Fellow in 2013, to address the gender gap in newsrooms specially in Latin America.
 As a fellow at Stanford University between 2014 and 2015, Mariana pushed the organization to the next level.

 The aim of Chicas Poderosas since its creation has been to promote female leadership and gender equality in media.
 From leadership positions at media companies to bylines, and also as sources or people featured in the news, women are underrepresented.
 This generates an editorial agenda with a limited perspective, excluding women’s voices and issues from public debate.
 Furthermore, women’s underrepresentation in the media perpetuates inequalities.

 To address the gender gap in media, Chicas Poderosas offers professional training to provide women in media with the concrete skills they need to take their media career to the next level, boost entrepreneurial projects, and push forward female leadership in journalism.
 As a community, Chicas Poderosas offers women in media the support of a network, which serves as a space to exchange knowledge and experiences, and provide access to possibilities to develop their careers.
 Chicas Poderosas is also changing the narrative to transform the world, by promoting spaces for the creation of collaborative journalism projects.
 Learn more about what we do.

 Today, Chicas Poderosas has an engaged and talented network of over 6,000 women across 16 countries in Latin America – Argentina, Bolivia, Brazil, Chile, Colombia, Costa Rica, Ecuador, El Salvador, España, México, Perú, Guatemala, Venezuela –, and Spain, Portugal, and the United States.